Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### MCU/motor driver temperature notes

 * The Trinamic drivers used on Duets do not report temperature, rather they report one of: temperature OK, temperature overheat warning, and temperature overheat error.
 RRF translates these three states into readings of 0C, 100C and 150C.
 * mcu-temp on Duet 3 Mini 5+: The SAME54P20A chip used in the Duet 3 Mini 5+ does not have a functioning temperature sensor.
 In theory it does have an on-chip temperature sensor, but the errata document for the chip says it doesn't work.
-However, experimental support for the Duet 3 Mini 5+ on-chip MCU temperature sensor has been added in RepRapFirmware 3.3 beta 3.
+However, experimental support for the Duet 3 Mini 5+ on-chip MCU temperature sensor has been added in RepRapFirmware 3.3.
 As the chip manufacturer advises that it is not supported and should not be used, we can't promise that it will give useful readings on all boards.
 It will be removed if it causes significant support issues.
 Please report any issues in the [Duet3D support forum](https://forum.duet3d.com/){target=_blank}.
 * From RRF 3.4.0 "drivertemp" is changed to "drivers" to match the main board.